lingli1996/lingli1996.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 This is Ling Li.
-I currently serve as a research assistant at Hong Kong University of Science and Technology (Guangzhou).
-I am fortunately supervised by Professor [Wei Zeng](https://zeng-wei.com/) at [HKUST-CIVAL](https://hkust-cival.com).
+I am currently a Ph.D. student at the Hong Kong University of Science and Technology (Guangzhou).
+I am fortunately supervised by [Prof. Wei Zeng](https://zeng-wei.com/) at [HKUST-CIVAL](https://hkust-cival.com).
 My primary research interests lie in the exploration and development of Generative AI.

 Prior to joining HKUST-CIVAL group, I gained impressive industry experience through full-time and internship roles at Tencent, Baidu, and start-up.
 My academic background includes a Master of Engineering degree, specialized in Software Engineering, from Xi'an Jiaotong University, and a Bachelor of Science degree, with a concentration in Management Information System, from Anhui University.